cesaro/dpu-cav18-exp/doc/6-section-6.4.md

 ```

 This will take few seconds to launch (alternatively you could install
-KCachegrind in your own machine and visualize the `callgrind.out.*` files).
+KCachegrind in your own machine and visualize the `callgrind.out.*` files
+locally).
 The first screen presents a list of all the profiled procedures as the image
 below: